doingwebthings/Slate/readme.md

 #Slate
 Slate is is a boilerplate project to get up and running fast.
+The main idea is to have both API and client-code in the same project.
+To achieve this the backend and a directory containing the client-code are loosely coupled.

 It makes use of the following frameworks:
 - slim framework [http://www.slimframework.com] along with composer
 - Yeoman web-app [https://github.com/yeoman/generator-webapp]

+To put in plainly, Slate just combines the slim framework with a client project, which is installed via Yeoman.
+In this case I used the generator for generic web-apps, but you could substitute it with generators for angularjs or similar.